-The EZSwitchSetup wizard starts, as shown in FIGURE 4 on page 13.
+The EZSwitchSetup wizard starts, as shown in the following figure.

 FIGURE 4 EZSwitchSetup introduction window

 Connecting cables

 1. Choose the method of connecting to your LAN.

 You have the choice of using a serial connection or an Ethernet connection to your LAN to set the IP address for the switch.
 The Ethernet connection is generally more convenient and preferred.
 Use the serial connection if it is not possible or not convenient to connect the host on the same subnet as the switch.